geopozo/container-tester/README.md

 </div>

 ## Default profiles
+-

-By default, Container‑Tester comes with a handful of profiles covering common Python, Debian/Ubuntu and Alpine base images.
+By default, Container-Tester comes with a handful of profiles covering common Python, Debian/Ubuntu and Alpine base images.
 Each profile defines an `image_tag` (used as the resulting image name) and the corresponding `os_name`.
-A few of them are shown below—see `src/container_tester/docker‑config.toml` for the full list:
+A few of them are shown below-see `src/container_tester/docker-config.toml` for the full list:

 | image_tag     | os_name                 |
 | ------------- | ----------------------- |